 Sir Edwin Arnold was asked by a New York acquaintance the other day, if missionaries of the christian religion were making much impression on the buddhists of India.
-He answered with a laugh that they were making about as much impression, as if any one should attempt to perfume the ocean by pouring cologne water into it.
+He answered with the resurrection day, be able to find a laugh that they were making about the scattered particles.
+Being a great as much impression, as if any one "believer" I thought he would, and so should attempt to perfume the ocean

-He added that while his comparison might be considered laughable, it was a serious reflection of the situation begod-fearing christian, came to me to cause there are 280,000,000 people in
+He added that while his comparison A few days after the "heathen rite," might be considered laughable, it was the architect of the crematory, a pious a serious reflection of the situation begod-fearing christian, came to me to cause there are 280,000,000 people in

-India, and each buddhist among them that buddhism will be restored to has an idea that no one can bring him India." any better religion than he already possesses. reminded Sir Edwin of the two soldiers sentence and said, "That is how the that were walking along, when one japanese would say, 'What have I remarked to the other : 'You are out done?'" of step, Jack."
-Said the offender: "Oh, I am, am I?
+India, and each buddhist among them that buddhism will be restored to has an idea that no one can bring him India. any better religion than he already pos- "I thank you very much," said the sesses.
+Their attitude in this respect reporter rising.
+Sir Edwin repeated a reminded Sir Edwin of the two soldiers sentence and said, "That is how the that were walking along, when one japanese would say, 'What have I remarked to the other : "You are out done?"" of step, Jack."
+Said the offender : "Oh, I am, am I?
 Well, just change vour'n."

-Let the christians change "their'n." -EU.]
+[Let the christians change "their'n." -ED.